 How is Central Piedmont Early College (CPEC) High School different from a traditional high school?

 Since CPEC HS is a full magnet, our students come from all over Mecklenburg County.
 Each grade level in the early college program is capped at 100 students, so our school is much smaller than a traditional high school.
-In addition, our students have a blended schedule of CPCC college courses and CMS Honors or AP courses (we do NOT offer standard level courses).
+In addition, our students have a blended schedule of CPCC college courses and CMS Honors courses (we do NOT offer standard level courses).
 Each student’s schedule is unique to the student.
 In addition, we follow a different CMS academic calendar from traditional CMS schools.

 Does CPEC have sports?
 No, we do not have sports.
 However, your student is eligible to play sports at their local high school.
 We do offer intermural sports.